26 years, 00 months, 00 days

 He's burnt the fucking roast, and he's pretty sure the entire goddamned night is ruined.

 Draco paces around the tiny kitchen in their new flat, inventing as many new combinations of swear words as he can.
 He's just come up with "Merlin's sodding fuckery" when his gaze darts to the enchanted clock above their front door.
-And then he really begins to panic.
+Then he really begins to panic.

 She'll be home from the Ministry in ten minutes.
 Ten, short minutes.
 And the roast is burnt, the potatoes look pretty dodgy, and the champagne won't stay cold, no matter how many cooling charms he casts on it.
 He could have picked up takeaway like a normal boyfriend, but no – he had to pull a Malfoy tonight and fucking ruin her birthday.
 Again.